 First, what On the Beach at Night Alone is not.
 And because Hong often, though not always, makes films in pairs that profit from their proximity, let’s take Yourself and Yours as the template from which to trace the variations.
-Yourself and Yours arguably employed Hong’s loopiest structure in some time, with no intradiegetic scaffolding—a la Hill of Freedom—to guide the narrative’s many double helixes and lacking the log-line neatness of Right Now, Wrong Then’s rewind-to-be-kind backpedaling.
-By comparison, this newest of his new works is not a particularly labyrinthine construct.
+Yourself and Yours arguably employed Hong’s loopiest structure in some time: there’s no intradiegetic scaffolding—a la Hill of Freedom—to guide the narrative’s many double helixes and it lacks the log-line neatness of Right Now, Wrong Then, with its rewind-to-be-kind backpedaling.
+By comparison, this newest work is not a labyrinthine construct.
 Yes, On the Beach at Night Alone redeploys the bifurcation that defined Hong’s biggest hit, but it hardly counted as innovation when he used it there either; Hong has long displayed an affinity for warped mirror halves.
 And anyways, the chapters that split On the Beach at Night Alone in two are, if taken at face value, drawn more sharply on geographical and temporal lines than metaphysical or meta-fictional divisions (though more on that later).

-Yourself and Yours is comedy of remarriage on the balmy backstreets of summertime Seoul, the humidity as palpable as the condensation that spores on iced-coffees and cold beers.
+Yourself and Yours is comedy of remarriage set in the balmy backstreets of Seoul, the summertime humidity visible thanks to the condensation that spores on countless iced-coffees and cold beers.
 On the Beach at Night Alone opens in Hamburg in the dead of winter, the German climate throwing a gray scrim over everything like a pall.
-Even the frigid nights of The Day He Arrives offered a kind of invitation when restyled in monochrome and flecked with snow.
-Despite the weather and because Hong’s characters are flâneurs by nature, On the Beach at Night Alone quickly segues into a stroll through the park, yet venturing outside for a walk has never looked less appealing.
+Despite the weather and because Hong’s characters are flâneurs by nature, On the Beach at Night Alone quickly segues into a stroll through the park; venturing outside for a walk has never looked less appealing (even the frigid nights of The Day He Arrives extend a kind of invitation when restyled in monochrome and flecked with snow).
 This will not be a warm film.

-In a career that routinely careens into drunkenness, Yourself and Yours stands out as particularly sotted with the hard stuff.
-The central conflict spins out from rumors surrounding one woman’s drinking habits; the unanswerable question is always whether You-Young Lee’s wide eyes and lilting gait result from intoxication or merely child-like innocence.
-Kim Min-hee, who anchors On the Beach at Night Alone, is a more inhibited presence, perpetually under the sway of drowsiness and grief.
-She is, in every sense of the word, a more sober figure.
+In a career that routinely careens into drunkenness, Yourself and Yours stands out as particularly besotted.
+The central conflict spins out from rumors that surround one woman’s drinking habits; the unanswerable question is always whether You-Young Lee’s wide eyes and lilting gait are the result of intoxication or merely a child-like innocence.
+Kim Min-hee, who anchors On the Beach at Night Alone, is by contrast a more inhibited presence, perpetually under the sway of drowsiness and grief.
+She is, in every sense of the word, rather more sober.
 As if to emphasize this sobriety, Hong’s standby social lubricants are conspicuously absent from the early stretches of On the Beach at Night Alone, save for a glass of wine daintily perched in the hand of Cinema Scope editor and noted Hongite, Mark Peranson.

 Relative temperance informs the film’s tone, too.
-When Hong discovered comedy mid-career, it reinvigorated his cinema; the structural conceits central to his art nurtured an increasing sense of play—Hong himself was having a good time—and dampened the dourness.
+When Hong discovered comedy mid-career, it reinvigorated his cinema; the structural conceits nurtured an increasing sense of play—Hong himself was having a good time—and dampened the glum of those early films.
 On the Beach at Night Alone, however, is not playing around.

 This brings us to the question that I’ve dodged for as long as I could, because I can’t rightly answer what On the Beach at Night Alone is without addressing the scandal that birthed it.
 Using Hong’s personal life to dissect his artistic project is an uncomfortable proposition, but one that has tantalized far better critics.
 Fill your movies with easy to spot analogues for twenty years and even slim biographical details start to look like a skeleton key.
 Surely all these hound dog artist types who drink too much must stand in for our beloved director!
 But until recently, what did we know about Hong, really?
 I’d argue not much.
 In June 2016, that changed.